Categories

 For a very long trip I might consider taking my electric beard trimmer.
 This fits in a pencil case with its attachments, cleaning brush and oil.

 An associated item I always carry is a mesh pencil case holding a toothbrush, toothpaste and deodorant.
 I found that I tended to need these items at different times to the rest of the wash kit, so it was handier to have them separate in a side pocket of the rucksack.
+This was probably a more logical place to carry the dental floss, so I moved it to here.

 • Deodorant/Antiperspirant.
 I generally use gels or soft sticks.
 These are a lot less bulky than aerosols and probably last longer.